SteveO-Sec/Cybersecurity-Maturity-Plan/README.md

 ## Objectives
 The main objectives of this plan are to:
 - Deploy SecurityOnion for centralized monitoring, log management, and intrusion detection.
-- Implement network segmentation through VLANs to limit lateral movement in case of a breach.
+- Implement network segmentation through VLANs to prevent lateral movement.
 - Enhance Identity and Access Management (IAM) with multi-factor authentication and restricted administrative privileges.
 - Establish essential security policies and best practices for continuous improvement.